MATH2241 is an Applied Mathematics Level II course. See the course overview below.

 The Online Handbook entry contains up-to-date timetabling information.

-If you are currently enrolled in MATH2241, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH2241, you can log into UNSW Moodle for this course.

 An introduction to mathematical models for the circulation of the atmosphere and oceans.
 The equations of motion are exploited so as to provide simplified models for phenomena including: waves, the effects of the Earth's rotation, the geostrophic wind, upwelling, storm surges.
 Feedback mechanisms are also modelled: the land/sea breeze, tornadoes, tropical cyclones.
 Models for large-scale phenomena including El Nino and the East Australian Current will be discussed as well as the role of the atmosphere-ocean system in climate change.